openshift/enhancements/enhancements/network/allow-external-ip-overrides.md

 ## Proposal

-- As an administrator with [sufficient privilege](#admin-user) on a 4.x Openshift cluster, I want the ability to specify external IPs which may fall out of the range specified by cluster administrators for services belonging to my app.
+- As an administrator with [sufficient privilege](#admin-user) on a 4.x OpenShift cluster, I want the ability to specify external IPs which may fall out of the range specified by cluster administrators for services belonging to my app.

 This proposal is to add an RBAC check in case the external IPs specified for the service don't fall in the range of the